Introduction

 The signs and symptoms of diabetes include excess thirst, increased frequency to pass urine, digestion problems, inflammatory lesions, wasting of muscles, diarrhea, fever and necrosis.

-Causes of Diabetes
+Causes

 Diabetes is a Kapha disorder developed due to imbalance of Kapha dosha.
 The imbalance can occur due to an unhealthy diet and lifestyle habits such as excess or lack of sleep, lack of physical activity, consumption of sweetened food items, unrestricted intake of yogurt, etc. Imbalanced Kapha Dosha decreases the digestive fire (Agni) which further slows down the body metabolism.
 This phenomenon increases the blood glucose levels in the body.